ispras/spark-openstack/README.md

 * If any of actions fail after all instances are in active state, you can easily rerun the script and it will finish the work quite fast
 * If you have only one virtual network in your Openstack project you may not specify it in options, it will be picked up automatically
+* You may see output for tasks that are actually weren't done (even errors like '{"failed": true, "msg": "'apt_pkg_pref' is undefined"}').
+Do not worry please, the skipped tasks are really skipped and such behaviour is related to [this Ansible issue](https://github.com/ansible/ansible/issues/9034)
+* You should use cloud-ready images (e.g for Ubuntu they can be found at https://cloud-images.ubuntu.com/ )

 ## Tested configurations

-Ansible: 2.0.2
+Ansible: 2.0.2 and higher.

-Python: 2.7.*
+Python: 2.7.* (3.x should work as soon as Ansible Openstack modules would be fixed)

-Management machine OS: Mac OS X Yosemite, Linux Mint 17, Kubuntu 14.04
+Management machine OS: Mac OS X Yosemite, Linux Mint 17, Kubuntu 14.04, Windows+Cygwin

+Guest OS:

+* Ubuntu 14.04.1-5 (full coverage of all the functionality have been tested; recommended)
+* Ubuntu 16.04 (Spark+Hadoop functionality have been tested; other should work also but we didn't check)
+* Ubuntu 12.04 (Spark+Hadoop functionality have been tested; other should work also but we didn't check)

+* CentOS 6/7 are *unsupported for now* but it should be rather easy to implement, waiting for your pull or feature requests since we don't use it.

 ## Known issues

-* No Openstack security groups support for now.
-So if your Openstack environment uses it, cluster will not work correctly.
+* Limited support for security groups in Openstack.
+Current rules allow all the traffic ingress and egress.
 * You may notice a role named jupyterhub - it's senseless to use for now.
-* Only Ubuntu 14.04 is supported for now as guest system

 ## TODO Roadmap (you are welcome to contribute)

 * Text config file support to avoid specifying lots of cmd parameters
-* Openstack security groups support
+* Openstack security groups full support
 * Spark on YARN deploy mode
 * JupyterHUB support for Spark on YARN deploy mode
-* Async cluster creation/destruction as an option (it works unstable so it's disabled now)
+* Async cluster creation/destruction as an option (it works unstable for now)
-* More guest OS support (now only Ubuntu 14.04 is supported)
+* More guest OS support